RickDB/MP1-AudioSwitcher/README.md

 ##### Plugin for Mediaportal 1 which allows you to:

 - Easily switch Windows playback device via context menu using a mapped remote or keyboard key
+- Set default Windows playback device on startup
 - Set LAV audio bit streaming options per device
-- Set default Windows playback device on startup
+- Set LAV audio delay via context menu

 For setup instructions and support questions: